 Chicago Tobacco Prevention Project

-- An increase in calls to the Illinois Tobacco Quitline by 132 percent from October to December 2010 compared with the previous year
+- An increase in calls to the Illinois Tobacco Quitline by 132 percent from October to December 2010

 - Adoption of a tobacco-free campus policy by Weiss Hospital and commitments from four other hospitals to adopt a policy by March 2012